PrestaShop/prestashop.github.io/news/_posts/2021-05-05-community-survey-results.md

 ## Results of the community survey of April 2021

-### How do you contribute to the open-source project?
+### How do you contribute to the open source project?

 The answers to the first question show that the majority of contributors report bugs and suggest improvements or new features for the open-source project.